lebenebou/AFKMonitor/README.md

 # AFKMonitor
 A script that monitors a PC while being used or overnight.
-Generates a daily CSV report of computer states at chosen intervals.
+Generates a daily CSV report of computer states given time intervals.

 ## Usage
 `python main.py <minuteInterval> <batteryThreshold> [bufferSize]`